 In the 1960s, with Joan Hickson, she wrote the script for a Watch With Mother BBC TV children's series about 'Joe', whose parents owned a transport cafe.
 She also wrote the scripts for Trumpton.

-She has since written many books for children of all ages, including those for Barrington Stoke's 'Gr8 Reads' teenager series.
+She then wrote many books for children of all ages, including those for Barrington Stoke's 'Gr8 Reads' teenager series.
 How's Business (1987) was written with children of a Lincolnshire Primary School and is set in World War II, also using the author's own experience as an evacuee.
 It was shortlisted for the Nestlé Smarties Book Prize.
 She later worked with the same school when writing The Summerhouse (2004).

 Other children's novels include The Sherwood Hero (1995), winner of the 1996 Guardian Children's Book Award; Bird Boy (2000); The Fortune Teller (2001); and Oranges and Murder (2002), a thriller for teenagers set in 1830s London, winner of the 2002 Scottish Arts Council Book of the Year Award and shortlisted for the 2003 Angus Book Award; Jacoby's Game (2006); and Outbreak (2008).
 Her book, My Tudor Queen (2001), is the diary of Eva de Pueblo, a fictional friend of Catharine of Aragon, and Anne Boleyn and Me (2004) is a further diary, this time of Eve's daughter, who in turn writes about life under Anne Boleyn.
 A third book in this series was, by popular demand, published in 2011 - Henry VIII's Wives.

-Alison Prince also writes for adults, and as well as a novel, The Witching Tree (1996), and the poetry collections Having Been in the City (1994) and The Whifflet Train (2003), has written a book of essays - The Necessary Goat (1992) and a collection of pieces entitled On Arran (1994), written originally for the local Arran Voice newspaper, which she edited.
+Alison Prince also wrote for adults, and as well as a novel, The Witching Tree (1996), and the poetry collections Having Been in the City (1994) and The Whifflet Train (2003), wrote a book of essays - The Necessary Goat (1992) and a collection of pieces entitled On Arran (1994), written originally for the local Arran Voice newspaper, which she edited.

-She is also the author of two literary biographies: Kenneth Grahame: An Innocent in the Wild Wood (1994); and Hans Christian Andersen: The Fan Dancer (1998).
+She was also the author of two literary biographies: Kenneth Grahame: An Innocent in the Wild Wood (1994); and Hans Christian Andersen: The Fan Dancer (1998).

-Alison Prince lives on Arran and was recently awarded an Honorary Doctorate in Literature by the University of Leicester and Bishop Grosseteste College, Lincoln, for services to children's literature.
-Her latest books include No Ordinary Love Song (2011), The Lost King (2014), and Forbidden Soldier (2014).
+Alison Prince lived on Arran and was lately awarded an Honorary Doctorate in Literature by the University of Leicester and Bishop Grosseteste College, Lincoln, for services to children's literature.
+Her final books include No Ordinary Love Song (2011), The Lost King (2014), and Forbidden Soldier (2014).